trang-nguyenn/Algorithms/BinarySearch/readme.md

 The problems with `increasing` or `decreasing` properties are typically related to binary search.
 If we need to find the index with certain values in a monotonic array, then binary search is a good candidate.

+# Bisect over 2D

+If we want to binary search over a square, one of the good trick is we can choose the larger dimension (X or Y) to do our binary search.